skyglobe/sstrings/README.md

 # sstrings: a strings(1) replacement

-After reading that GNU binutils' strings(1) utility is affected by a buffer overflow vulnerability and finding out that a simple tool like that is more complex than it should be (at least in my opinion) I decided to brush up my C skills on UNIX-like systems and to write
+After reading that GNU binutils' strings(1) utility was affected by a buffer overflow vulnerability and finding out that a simple tool like that is more complex than it should be (at least in my opinion) I decided to brush up my C skills on UNIX-like systems and to write